tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ### Key Share

-The "key_share" extension contains the endpoint's cryptographic parameters for non-PSK key establishment methods (currently DHE or ECDHE).
+The "key_share" extension contains the endpoint's cryptographic parameters.

 Clients MAY send an empty client_shares vector in order to request group selection from the server at the cost of an additional round trip.